lowRISC/opentitan/doc/ug/getting_started_fpga.md

 $ ninja -C build-out all
 ```

-Since not all FPGAs are able to fit the full design, there is a separate script that can be invoked to reduce the size of the design.
-Note that even though the ChipWhisperer CW310 board with Xilinx Kintex 7 XC7K410T FPGA is able to hold the full OpenTitan design, it currently requires the size of the design to be reduced just like for the Nexys Video FPGA board.
+Only the ChipWhisperer CW310 board with the Xilinx Kintex 7 XC7K410T FPGA can fit the whole Earl Grey design.

-To reduce the design such that it fits the Nexys Video FPGA board:
+When working with the Nexys Video FPGA board, the Earl Grey design has to be modified to reduce its size using a script.
 ```console
 $ cd $REPO_TOP
 $ ./hw/top_earlgrey/util/top_earlgrey_reduce.py --build